 4. Use your connector in a Logic App, Power Automate, or Power Apps app

 Custom connectors are used the same way Microsoft-managed connectors are used.
-You'll need to create a connection to your API and then you can use that connection to call any operations that you've exposed in your custom connector.
+You'll need to create a connection to your API in order to use that connection to call any operations that you've exposed in your custom connector.

 Connectors created in Power Automate are available in Power Apps.
 Likewise, connectors created in Power Apps are available in Power Automate.
-This is not true for connectors created in Logic Apps, but you can reuse the OpenAPI definition or Postman collection to recreate the connector in any of these services.
+This isn't true for connectors created in Logic Apps.
+However, you can reuse the OpenAPI definition or Postman collection to recreate the connector in any of these services.
 For more information, see the appropriate tutorial:

 - Use a custom connector from a flow